It's a portable game from GPD company, you can visit their website on http://www.gpd.hk

 2) The dpad is quite fine.

-3) There's a lot of software to customize the controls, so you can't be afraid of playing, for example, Sine Mora using the hw controls (tested, worked and wornderful)
+3) There's a lot of software to customize the controls, so you can't be afraid of playing, for example, Sine Mora using the hw controls (tested, worked and it's awesome)

-4) I don't like too much to evaluate software (since you can customize that if you have the knowledge), but the native rom is pretty decent, without spam or whatever else, is almost a Nexus ROM.
+4) I don't like to evaluate software (since you can customize that if you have the knowledge), but the native rom is pretty decent, without spam or whatever else, it's almost a vanilla ROM.

 5) The performance is something wonderful, even comparing with good smartphones.
 Just to compare, they can beat my Motorola MotoG 4G easier.